ebuzyuma/Chat/readme.md

 Chat Application with android client

-To run your androind must somehow have access to you server
+To run your androind must somehow have access to you server.
+You also can change server name by clicking Server button after run of app.

 available functionality:
-- receive messages from server
-- send message to server
+- send and receive private and common message
+- change user name